bayyangjie/Immigration-Analysis/Sales Dashboard/README.md

 # Key Requirements

 ## KPI Overview
+- All years showed an increase in Sales, Profits and Quantity except for the Year
 - Display a summary of total sales, profits and quantity for the current year and the previous year.
 - Present the data for each KPI on a monthly basis for both the current year and the previous year.
 - Identify months with highest and lowest sales and make them easy to recognize.